Kanvas

 Settings

-Use Settings to tune Kanvas behavior and UI defaults.
-Settings are stored in browser local storage and reused across sessions.
+Use Settings to customize Kanvas behavior and UI defaults.
+Settings persist in browser local storage across sessions.

 Available options: - Toolbar size: changes toolbar icon/button size. - Toolbar hue: adjusts the toolbar color theme hue. - Overlay width: changes overlay panel width. - Allow toolbar hide: allows the toolbar to be hidden. - Zoom lock: keeps manual zoom behavior instead of auto-fit. - Max canvas size: limits stage size during resize operations. - Brush size: sets the default brush size. - Outpaint fill: toggles fill behavior for outpaint operations. - Show messages: enables/disables status toast messages. - Message timeout: controls how long status messages stay visible.